sikandarali94/development-notes/ES6-Notes/Chapter 2 - The 'forEach' Helper.md

 * forEach is better than for loops because it dramatically reduces the code we have to write and thus there is less room for errors.

+---

+The main credit for these notes goes to Stephen Grider.
+He has a great set of courses which can be found at, [https://www.udemy.com/user/sgslo/](https://www.udemy.com/user/sgslo/)